richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 There are various different methods to install this.
-The safest method that i've found is shown below.
+The safest method that I've found is shown below.

 Download `(eg: protoc-3.11.2-win64.zip)` and extract the latest version of protoc for windows from :